0x7df/0x7df.github.io/content/types-of-particles.md

 ## Hadrons

 All particles that undergo strong interactions, being composed of quarks (and gluons).
-Includes baryons, hyperons and mesons.
+Includes baryons (e.g. protons and neutrons), hyperons and mesons.
 Hadrons can be bosons or fermions.

 ## Leptons